blaufish/blaufish.github.io/docs/_posts/2025-06-24-capturing-conference-video.md

 Secondary, editing Multi-Camera video is so much easier if the clips are synchronized by timecode.
-You do not want to waste time on synchroninzing two days of multi-camera clips.
+You do not want to waste time on synchronizing two days of multi-camera clips.

 ## Venue overview